abpio/abp-commercial-docs/en/studio/solution-templates/microservice/solution-structure.md

-# ABP Studio Microservice Solution Structure
+# Microservice Solution: The Structure

 This document explains the solution and folder structure of ABP Studio's [microservice solution template](index.md).